AliTopal89/flaskr-tdd/old_app-test.md

+took some notes on testing too.
+TODO-should be on a readme
 <!-- class FlaskrTestCase(unittest.TestCase):

     # The code in the setUp() method creates a new test client and initializes a new database.